 That is actually in the indictment.

-We're gonna talk about that because the lead right now on Drudge Report, and this is true, is Turkey's economy on the brink.
+We're going to talk about that because the lead right now on Drudge Report, and this is true, is Turkey's economy on the brink.

 This could be the most expensive pastor in world history.

-I mean, it's hard to believe that Turkey's letting itself get to this point.
+I mean, it's hard to believe that Turkey is letting itself get to this point.

-Now, I will say that some good news, and that is been released to home confinement, so that's certainly better than being in a Turkish jail.
+Now, I will say some good news, and that he's been released to home confinement, so that certainly was better than being in a Turkish jail.

 I am bringing in some of our experts at the American Center for Law and Justice to address this issue.